Bukhansan

-Bukhansan is the highest mountain within Seoul city boundaries.
-Apart from Bukhansan, there are seven other mountains including Dobongsan and Suraksan that are over 600 meters high within the city.
+Bukhansan is the highest mountain within Seoul boundaries.
+Apart from Bukhansan, there are seven other mountains including Dobongsan and Suraksan that are over 600 metres high within the city.

 Popular throughout the year, Bukhansan, and Bukhansan National Park, which was formed in 1983, are renowned for birdwatching, hiking and rockclimbing.
 Bukhansan attracts a large number of hikers; around 5 million per year.

 Name

 Since 2002 there has been a movement to revert the name of Bukhansan to Samgaksan.
 For many years up until now, the three main peaks of the park have collectively been called "Bukhansan"; however, the original collective name of these three peaks was Samgaksan, meaning "three-horned mountain."
 The head of the Gangbuk-gu District Office in Seoul is leading a petition to have the central government change the name back to the original.